p-coughlan/coughlans_restaurant/README.md

 **Coughlan's Restaurant** is a web application for a fictional restaurant that enables users to make and manage table bookings, submit reviews, and view current menus.
 The application is built using **Django**, **Python**, and **PostgreSQL**, with a responsive front-end styled using **Bootstrap** and custom CSS.

+Currently, the booking system relies solely on email for verification, meaning that bookings can be created or managed without any additional authentication—leaving it open to potential misuse.
+Despite this, the project effectively demonstrates full CRUD functionality for managing reservations, reviews, and menu information.
+The mechanics of the application allow users to create, retrieve, update, and delete data.
+Future improvements will focus on implementing a more robust verification process (such as sending an activation link via email or SMS) to ensure that only authorized users can access and modify their reservations.

 ## Table of Contents
 - [Features](#features)
 - [Technologies Used](#technologies-used)